fsprojects/fantomas/CONTRIBUTING.md

 ## YouTube video series

-In order to better understand how everything works, you can watch a [YouTube video series](https://www.youtube.com/playlist?list=PLvw_J2kfZCX3Mf6tEbIPZXbzJOD1VGl4K) on how Fantomas internally works.
+In order to better understand how everything works, you can watch a [YouTube video series](https://www.youtube.com/playlist?list=PLvw_J2kfZCX3Mf6tEbIPZXbzJOD1VGl4K) on the internals of Fantomas.
-This is highly recommended for anybody new to the code base.
+This is highly recommended for anybody new to the codebase.

 ## Tools